gagansopori/spark/README.md

    1. Controller Node:
       - Operating System: 64-bit Raspberry Pi OS Lite.
 This allows more room for K3s & etcd to run.
       - Cluster HAT Script: This script manages the GPIO pins to control power and ethernet for the Pi Zero W's.
       - Kubernetes: Rancher K3s kubernetes (controller).
 It's more optimized for resource constrained edge devices.
-      - Agent Nodes: 64-bit Raspberry Pi OS Lite + Python 3.11 for the microservices.
       - etcd: I used the embedded etcd packaged with K3s.
+      - Telemetry & Monitoring: I set up Prometheus & Grafana to monitor the cluster's performance and resource usage.
    2. Agent Nodes:
       - Operating System: 64-bit Raspberry Pi OS Lite.
 Minimal for headless pi's.
-      - Cluster HAT Script: This script manages the GPIO pins to control power and ethernet for the Pi Zero W's.
+      - Cluster HAT Script: This script manages the GPIO pins to control power and ethernet on Pi Zero W's.
       - Kubernetes: Rancher K3s (worker nodes).
 It works well for resource constrained Raspberry Pi Zero 2W.
       - Python Microservices: I deployed the 4 data-processing modules of my [news-bulletin](https://github.com/gagansopori/news-bulletin) project on the agent nodes.